 So why are so few Flickr photographers using mirrorless cameras?

 While smartphones take up the biggest chunk of the photos uploaded to Flickr this year at 39 percent, DSLRs are in second with 31 percent.
 Point-and-shoot or compact cameras take up 25 percent and mirrorless, again, barely makes a blip at three percent.
 Flickr also divided the information up by brand, with the iPhone taking the most photos, followed by Canon and then Nikon DSLRs.

 But, it’s important to understand a few things.

 While Flickr is the largest image sharing site, it certainly doesn’t represent every image taken.
 The image sharing platform is used by casual shooters and professionals alike.
-There’s no data to show what percentage of Flickr photographers are actually pros or serious enthusiasts, but the amount of photos uploaded from camera phones may indicate that a big chunk of Flickr users don’t fall in that category.
+There’s no data to show what percentage of Flickr photographers are actually pros or serious enthusiasts, but the number of photos uploaded from camera phones may indicate that a big chunk of Flickr users doesn’t fall in that category.